 In 1987, Stephen Roche won the Giro basically in Sappada.
 That day, he put almost 6 minutes into his leader Roberto Visentini and took the maglia rosa.
 It was the start of the most successful year of his career.
 That same season, Roche went on to win the Tour de France and the rainbow jersey.

-The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the intermediate sprints (at kilometre 75.6 and at kilometre 102.7) come with 3, 2 and 1 seconds each.
+The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the last of two intermediate sprints (at kilometre 75.6 and at kilometre 102.7) comes with 3, 2 and 1 seconds.

 Giro d’Italia 2018 stage 15: Route maps, height profiles, and more